vertesela/Devvit/MultiPinger/readme.md

 Automatically archives messages sent by MultiPinger to keep Modmail organized.

-### Anonymous mode

-If enabled, messages are sent under the subreddit name.
-If disabled, the message identifies the moderator who initiated it.

 ### Permission requirements

 Teams may choose whether the app requires Mail permissions or full permissions.